 After a long flight, it’s finally time to get to your hotel.
 The most comfortable option is taking a taxi.
 “Wheelchair Cabs” are also available at the airport to assist you in your travels.
 The taxi stand at the airport has an attendant managing the flow of traffic.
 Simply state your request to get a wheelchair-accessible taxi and one will be provided to you.
 If you have booked a package trip, hotel transfers are generally included.
 Please notify the provider of your needs.

 Taking the subway all the way to Manhattan is another alternative.
 Information regarding connections and options can be found here:

 Be sure to contact the hotel directly when making a reservation for a wheelchair-accessible room.
 Several travelers report that not confirming a wheelchair-accessible room at the time of booking can lead to difficulties at check-in.
 In order to avoid any kinds of complications, send an e-mail or make a quick phone call to confirm that you indeed have a wheelchair-accessible room reserved for you upon your arrival.

-One of the first things that comes to mind when I think of NYC is the fantastic views the city has to offer!
-This is why we love rooftop bars and lounges as well as hotels...
+One of the first things that comes to mind when I think of New York City is the fantastic views the city has to offer!
+This is why we love rooftop bars and lounges as...

 Sightseeing in New York: barrier-free attractions

 All the major attractions, museums, and parks in New York City are wheelchair accessible.
 Touring New York City in a wheelchair is not an obstacle.
 You can even get to the pedestal of the Statue of Liberty.
 Cruises are no problem and even helicopter tour is an option.
 Hop-on Hop-off busses also have ramps that make getting on and off easier.

 Experiences of our readers show that travelers in wheelchairs get preferential treatment in wait lines.
 Many wheelchair-bound individuals can bypass the wait line altogether.
 Is it worth getting a New York pass for tourists in a wheelchair?
 You bet it is!